wayoh22/wayoh22/README.md

 ## A little about me:
 - :computer:&nbsp;&nbsp; Aspiring Self-Taught Full Stack Developer
 - :soccer:&nbsp;&nbsp; Professional/Collegiate Soccer Referee
-- :lacrosse:&nbsp;&nbsp;& Collegiate Lacrosse Coach
+- :lacrosse:&nbsp;&nbsp; Collegiate Lacrosse Coach
 - :weight_lifting_man:&nbsp;&nbsp; Former Collegiate/High School Strength & Conditioning Coach
 ## My story...
 <p>Throughout my time as a Strength & Conditioning Coach, I came to realize I’m relentless when it comes to problem-solving.
 How can I best suit my athlete according to their goals?
 How can I make this athlete stronger whilst not taxing them too much?
 How can I adapt my plan for an athlete when something changes in their day-to-day?
 These are the type of questions I persistently asked myself.